nolar/looptime/docs/tools.rst

         return LooptimeEventLoopPolicy()

-``looptime.make_event_loop_class(cls)`` constructs a new class that inherits from the referenced class and the specialised event loop class mentioned above.
+``looptime.make_event_loop_class(cls)`` constructs a new class that inherits from the referenced class and the specialized event loop class mentioned above.
 The resulting classes are cached, so it can be safely called multiple times.

 ``looptime.patch_event_loop()`` replaces the event loop's class with the newly